sqrta/NuQes/README.md

 python benchEval.py
 ```

-## Utilize Funsearch to Search
+## QECC Search with FunSearch

-This repo uses a fork version of Funsearch.
-The original version is from this [repo](https://github.com/google-deepmind/funsearch) which accompanies the publication.
+This repository leverages a customized fork of FunSearch, originally developed by Google DeepMind and available [here](https://github.com/google-deepmind/funsearch), to automate the search for effective heuristic functions in Bivariate Bicycle code discovery.

+> **Reference:**
-Romera-Paredes, B. et al. [Mathematical discoveries from program search with large language models](https://www.nature.com/articles/s41586-023-06924-6). *Nature* (2023)
+> Romera-Paredes, B. et al. [Mathematical discoveries from program search with large language models](https://www.nature.com/articles/s41586-023-06924-6). *Nature* (2023)

+---

+### How FunSearch Works

+FunSearch integrates large language models (LLMs) with evolutionary algorithms to optimize program synthesis:

+- **LLM as Program Sampler:**
+The LLM generates new program variants based on provided prompts.
+- **Evaluator Function:**
+Each candidate program is scored using a user-defined evaluation function.
+- **Evolutionary Loop:**
+    - Top-performing programs are stored in a database.
+    - The LLM creates new variants by combining or reworking the best candidates.
+    - This process repeats until a stopping criterion is met (e.g., convergence or iteration limit).
+- **Termination:**
+After the specified number of iterations, the program with the highest score is selected as the result.

+---

+### Bivariate Bicycle Code Search Example

-An example is shown in `BBcodeSearch/main.py` for how to configure Funsearch for searching heuristic functions in the Bivariate Bicycle code search.
+An example configuration for Bivariate Bicycle code search is provided in `BBcodeSearch/main.py`.
+This demonstrates how to set up FunSearch to evolve heuristic functions tailored for this problem.

 ```python
 with open("skeleton.py", "r") as f: